Download the app

 Down Payment and Loan Type

-The size of your down payment significantly impacts the mortgage amount you can be approved for.
-A larger down payment often leads to better loan terms and a lower interest rate.
+The size of your down payment directly affects the mortgage amount you can be approved for.
+A larger down payment typically means lower monthly payments and better loan terms, including a reduced interest rate.
 Different types of loans have varying down payment requirements.
-For instance, conventional loans typically require a down payment of at least 5%, while FHA loans may allow as little as 3.5%.
-The type of loan you choose will affect how much mortgage you can qualify for.
+For instance, conventional loans often require a down payment of at least 5%, while FHA loans might allow for as little as 3.5% down.
+The type of loan you select not only influences the required down payment but can also affect other aspects of your mortgage, such as insurance requirements and eligibility for certain discounts.

 Calculating Your Maximum Mortgage Approval